FAQs and Common Plumbing Terminology

 What is a brass coupling?

-A fitting with two, similar ends which are in-line with one another.
+A fitting with two, similar ends which are in-line with one another is called a brass coupling.

 What is PEX A, PEX B, PEX C?

 These are the three most common types of PEX tubing.
 Each is selected for use based on the system that is being installed.
-The primary difference is the flexibility of the piping.
+The primary difference is the flexibility of the piping with PEX A being the most flexible.

 What is PEX aluminum?

-Commonly used in creating heated floors, this tubing has an aluminum layer to decrease the oxygen transfer between the contained water system and the atmosphere.
+Commonly used in creating heated floors, PEX aluminum tubing has an aluminum layer to decrease the oxygen transfer between the contained water system and the atmosphere.
 This is used only in closed water systems.

 What is GHT?